 The Capital City Airport Division provides safe and cost effective in-state and out-of-state transportation to state employees, maintains all state aircraft, and operates the Capital City Airport.

-Capital City Airport Division - Flight Operations
+Capital City Airport Division - Flight

 The Capital City Airport Division currently has five aircraft available for economical travel.
 The single and twin-engine airplanes provide direct transportation and the helicopters provide more flexibility with site-to-site transportation.